EITC Eligibility Rules for 2010 Tax Year Outlined

 The Earned Income Tax Credit (EITC) is a tax credit for people who work but do not earn high incomes.
-The EITC is a valuable tool helping eligible taxpayers to lower their taxes or to claim a refund.
-The IRS wants all eligible taxpayers to claim this credit.
+Nationwide last year, over 26 million eligible taxpayers received nearly $59 billion total in EITC.
+The IRS encourages all eligible taxpayers to claim the EITC credit as it is a valuable tool to lower their taxes or to claim a refund.

 Many taxpayers who qualify for EITC may also be eligible for free tax preparation, such as IRS Free File, and electronic filing by participating tax professionals and volunteers.
 Taxpayers and tax professionals should review the rules before attempting to claim the EITC.